IntelliJ Platform Plugin SDK Help

 Maintaining Tree Structure Consistency

-To make sure you're not introducing inconsistencies, you can call PsiTestUtil.checkFileStructure() in the tests for your action that modifies the PSI.
-This method ensures that the structure you've built is the same as what the parser produces.
+To make sure inconsistencies are not introduced, use PsiTestUtil.checkFileStructure() in the tests for actions modifying the PSI.
+This method ensures that the built structure is the same as what the parser produces.

 Whitespaces and Imports

-When working with PSI modification functions, you should never create individual whitespace nodes (spaces or line breaks) from the text.
+When working with PSI modification functions, do not create individual whitespace nodes (spaces or line breaks) from text.
 Instead, all whitespace modifications are performed by the formatter, which follows the code style settings selected by the user.
-Formatting is automatically performed at the end of every command, and if you need, you can also perform it manually using the reformat(PsiElement) method in the CodeStyleManager class.
+Formatting is automatically performed at the end of every command and can be also performed manually with CodeStyleManager.reformat(PsiElement) if needed.

 Combining PSI and Document Modifications

-In some cases, you need to perform a PSI modification and then to perform an operation on the document you've just modified through the PSI (for example, start a live template).
-To complete the PSI-based post-processing (such as formatting) and commit the changes to the document, call doPostponedOperationsAndUnblockDocument() on PsiDocumentManager instance.
+In some cases, after modifying a PSI, it is required to perform an operation on the modified document (for example, start a live template).
+To complete the PSI-based post-processing (such as formatting) and commit the changes to the document, call PsiDocumentManager.doPostponedOperationsAndUnblockDocument().